Gamal al-Banna: Humanism and social justice

 Al-Banna was committed to the labor and trade-unionist movement for decades.
 He was a labor union official in the textile industry.
 In 1953, he founded The Egyptian Society for the Care of Prisoners and their Families.
 Al-Banna taught at the Cairo Institute of Trade-Union Studies for 30 years (1963–93).
 In 1981, he founded the International Islamic Confederation of Labor in Geneva, Switzerland and became its first president.

 According to al-Banna, Islam is anti-capitalist.
-He was opposed to severe punishment, e.g. the death penalty for apostasy as well as in his opposition to the discrimination against women or religious minorities such as the Coptic Christians in Egypt.
+He was opposed to severe punishment, e.g. the death penalty for apostasy, as well as in his opposition to the discrimination against women or religious minorities such as the Coptic Christians in Egypt.

 Egalitarianism and feminism

-Gamal al-Banna was a strict egalitarian: Islam gives women and men the same rights and duties, and a good Muslim regards all human beings as equal, no matter what their religion is.
-As for the role of women in Islam, al-Banna claimed to see no reason why a Muslim woman could not take over the role of imam (female: imama, i.e. leader) in the prayer salat.
+Gamal al-Banna was a strict egalitarian.
+In his view, Islam gives women and men the same rights and duties, and a good Muslim regards all human beings as equal, no matter what their religion is.
+As for the role of women in Islam, al-Banna claimed to see no reason why a Muslim woman could not fill the role of imam (female: imama, i.e. leader) in prayer (salat).

+He devoted his book The Muslim Woman to this theme.

 Liberalism

 For al-Banna, religious thinking may not be restricted in any way.
-Al-Banna's freedom of belief comprises a Muslim's conversion which does not permit anyone to harm him or her.
-Al-Banna wrote al-mar`a al-muslima baina tahrir al-qur'an wa taqjid al-fuqaha (The Muslim Woman Between Being Liberated by the Quran and Being Enchained by the Sharia Jurists). dar al-fikr al-islami.
-Cairo, 2002.
+Al-Banna's freedom of belief includes a Muslim's conversion which does not permit anyone to harm him or her.

 Secularism

-Al-Banna was a religious Muslim who supported the notion of an "Islamic state", for it is often by politicians for political ends whereby both the Muslims and Islam are harmed.
+Al-Banna was a religious Muslim who supported the notion of an "Islamic state", for the power of the state is often misused by politicians for political ends, whereby both Muslims and Islam are harmed.
 He championed the protection of state and religion, to protect Muslims and Islam from the political establishment's misuse of politics.

 Media

-Al-Banna frequently appeared on Egyptian and other Arab TV programs where he answers questions and took part in discussions (see "Videos" below), which sometimes proved awkward for the television networks.
-During Ramadan 2006, e.g., he said smoking was not forbidden and that Muslims were free to smoke in the daytime during Ramadan.
-He justified that by the fact that there were no cigarettes in the prophetic era (7th century AD) and that neither the Quran nor Messenger Muhammad prohibited smoking explicitly."Ramadan fast means hard times for Muslim smokers", Karin Laub and Dalia Nammari (Associated Press), usatoday.com, 22 September 2008.
+Al-Banna frequently appeared on Egyptian and other Arab TV programs where he answered questions and took part in discussions (see "Videos" below), which sometimes proved awkward for the television networks.
+For instance, during Ramadan of 2006, he said smoking was not forbidden and that Muslims were free to smoke in the daytime during Ramadan.
+He justified this by the fact that there was no tobacco in the prophetic era (7th century AD) and that neither the Quran nor Messenger Muhammad prohibited smoking explicitly.

 Other books by Gamal al-Banna not referenced above

-The author of "over fifty books", some of his publications include:
+He was the author of "over fifty books".
+His publications include: